HTTPWorkshop/workshop2024/README.md

 ## Sponsors

-If you would like to sponsor a lunch, dinner, or social event, please contact [Mark Nottingham](mailto:mnot@mnot.net).
+Thanks to [Cloudflare](https://cloudflare.com) for sponsoring our venue.

 [![Cloudflare](asset/cloudflare.jpg)](https://cloudflare.com)

+*If you would like to sponsor a lunch, dinner, or social event, please contact [Mark Nottingham](mailto:mnot@mnot.net).*

 ## Program Committee